Fear of the Eritrean authorities is the most common reason for applying for protection.

 We want applicants to submit all the ID documents they have.
 They may help to substantiate the applicant’s claim that he/she is from Eritrea.

 Eritrean nationals in Norway can be issued a national ID card and passport at the Eritrean embassy in Stockholm.
-We believe that the documents issued via the embassy in Stockholm are unreliable, among other things because a person can be issued ID documents without having lived in Eritrea.
+We believe that the documents issued via the embassy in Stockholm are unreliable, among other things because ID documents can be issued based on only witness confirmations.

 The most common reasons for reversing a decision